How to Start a Delivery Business With Contract Drivers?

 In order to hire independent contractors or delivery drivers, you can start posting job openings on websites like ZipRecruiter, Monster, & Indeed

-Start by posting job ads on industry-specific job boards.
-You can also use your brand’s social media platforms to let potential independent contractors or drivers about the open position.
+Start by posting ads for contract delivery jobs on industry-specific job boards.
+You can also use your brand’s social media platforms to let a potential independent courier contractor or driver know about the open position.

 You need to check whether:

-• The contract driver requires their own vehicle;
+• The contract delivery driver requires their own vehicle;

-• Do they have commercial driver’s licenses & driving experience?;
+• Do they have a commercial driver’s license, driving skills, and experience?

-It is not difficult to find contract drivers.
-You will receive heaps of applications and you will have quite a lot of options to choose from.
-The difficult part will be the onboarding and the training process.
+It is not difficult to find contract delivery drivers.
+You will receive heaps of applications and have quite a lot of options to choose from.
+The difficult part will be the onboarding and training process.

 • Last-mile Process: This part will teach the new hire to think and operate like a driver.
-You will be training them for how the process works and what their responsibilities will be.
+You will be training them on how the process works and what their responsibilities will be.

-• Customer Service: You will train your contract drivers to work with a customer-centric mindset.
-The driver must be delivering the package the way he wants to receive them.
+• Customer Service: You will train your contract drivers to be customer-centric.
+The delivery driver must deliver the package the way your customer wants to receive it.

-• Software & Tools: The drivers will be given access to and taught to use the software and tools they will be using daily on their jobs.
+• Software & Tools: The drivers will be given access to and taught to use the software and tools they will use daily in their jobs.

 • Health & Safety: Train your drivers to prioritize themselves over the package.
-They must never put themselves in a dangerous position.
-They must take regular breaks and shouldn’t work longer than recommended.
+They must never put themselves in a risky situation and must be encouraged to take regular breaks without overworking.

 Step 5: Using a Route Planning & Optimization Tool for Your Delivery Service Business